Jaws: The Revenge: Critical response

 Critics also addressed the implausibility of some aspects of the plot.
 Given the Brodys' history, Caryn James of The New York Times asked "Why hasn't this family moved to Nebraska?"
 The sequence in which the shark "literally leaps out of the water and can roar like a lion" became so notorious that it inspired the title of the 2022 making-of book The Shark is Roaring.
 Other implausible elements include the shark swimming from an island in the northeastern United States to the Bahamas (approx. 1920 km) in less than three days, somehow knowing that the Brody family went to the Bahamas, or following Michael through an underwater labyrinth, as well as the implication of such a creature seeking revenge.
 The Independent pointed out that "the film was riddled with inconsistencies [and] errors (sharks cannot float or roar like lions)".
-Consequently Entertainment Weekly pointed out that the promotional material's claim that it is "the most incredible" Jaws film is "technically correct".
+Consequently, Entertainment Weekly pointed out that the promotional material's claim that it is "the most incredible" Jaws film is "technically correct".

 In contrast, however, I.Q.
 Hunter writes, "the cheap shark effects aren’t especially disastrous considering what was possible before CGI."
 Derek Winnert ends his otherwise lukewarm review by stating, "the Bahamas backdrops are pretty and the shark looks as toothsome as ever".
 Critics commented upon the sepia-toned flashbacks to the first film.
-A scene with Michael and Thea imitating each other is interspersed with shots from a similar scene in Jaws of Sean (Jay Mello) and Martin Brody.
+A scene with Michael and Thea Brody (Judith Barsi) imitating each other is interspersed with shots from a similar scene in Jaws of Sean (Jay Mello) and Martin Brody.
 Similarly, the shark's destruction contains footage of Martin Brody aiming at the compressed air tank, saying "Smile, you son of a ... ".
 Caryn James comments that "nothing kills a sequel faster than reverence ...
 Joseph Sargent, the director, has turned this into a color-by-numbers version of Steven Spielberg's original Jaws."